Simpsons Gap

 Advertising

 Situated right in the physical and spiritual heart of Australia, Alice Springs is nothing short of magical.
-Known as Mparntwe to the Traditional Arrernte Land Owners, this remote Northern Territory town represents the very best of our nation: from its impressive natural wonders to its rich Aboriginal culture and adventurous community spirit.
+Known as Mparntwe to the Traditional Arrernte Land Owners, this remote Northern Territory town offers a unique blend of rich Aboriginal culture, impressive natural wonders and adventurous community spirit.

 When is the best time to visit Alice Springs?